turingschool/community_content/README.markdown

 ## Overview

 Each six-week session, all students in modules 2, 3, and 4 will give one five-minute lightning talk to their peers.
-Lightning talk preparation should take approximately 3-6 hours. **If you are in module 4, you have the option of leading/teaching a 1-hour student-led session on Friday in place of giving a final lightning talk.**
+Lightning talk preparation will take approximately 2-4 hours. **In place of a lightning talk, a student may elect to prepare and lead a 1-hour student-led session for Friday's elective block.**

 ## Schedule

 During intermission week, submit a pull request for that module's markdown file and add your topic.
 Topic choices will be first-come, first-served.

-During the week of your lighting talk, the schedule will be as follows:
+During the week of your lighting talk or student-led session, the schedule will be as follows:

 * **Monday**: Submit your topic to the markdown file  **before 4pm**.
 * **Tuesday**: Add your outline as a gist **before 4pm**.
 Please don't make us hunt you down!
 * **Wednesday**: Draft slides and/or content for presentation.
 You do not need to submit anything.
 * **Thursday**: Rehearsal in Classroom C after wrap up.
 Your slides and content should be prepared in advance as laptops will be closed during rehearsal.
-Attendance is mandatory.
+Attendance is mandatory for both lightning talkers and students who are leading sessions.
-* **Friday**: Present your 5-minute talk for your Turing peers.
+* **Friday**: Present your 5-minute talk or student-led session for your Turing peers.

 ## Topics & Themes

-**Module 2 students**: Your topic can either be tech-related OR related to your background before coming to Turing.
+All topics must be approved

+**Module 2 students**: It is preferred that your topic fit into one of the themes below.
+That said, feel free to pitch a topic related to your experience prior to Turing.
+Keep in mind that the topic should be of interest to a school of software developers and that the topic must be approved before moving forward.

 **Module 3 and 4 students**: Your topic should fit into one of the themes below: